catfoolyou/Block-Bypass/README.md

 `nissa` chromebooks (the G11 ones) will PROBABLY not work.
 Don't come back here bitching about it.

 Full writeup and instructions are here: https://br1ck.vercel.app/

+## Fakemurk/murkmod
+To prevent admin from checking unenrollment via GAC (admin console) and finding unenrolled chromebooks, use FakeMurk or Murkmod.

+Note that [Fakemurk](https://github.com/MercuryWorkshop/fakemurk) is UNMAINTAINED, so murkmod is recommended.

+Murkmod REQUIRES devmode (set GBB flags to `0x8000`, `0x8090`, or `0x8091`), though you probaby should have that enabled if you unenrolled.

+Installation instructions are available here: https://github.com/rainestorme/murkmod/blob/main/docs/installation.md

 ## CRSH2TTY - Universal unenrollment (PATCHED)
 *I think this might have been patched...*